 Eliade phrases it this way:

 In imitating the exemplary acts of a god or of a mythical hero, or simply by recounting their adventures, the man of an archaic society detaches himself from profane time and magically re-enters the Great Time, the sacred time.

 So what happens to the participants in sacred rituals and the recounting of sacred myths?

 When the participant connects with the transcendent reality through the sacred passageways that collapse time, they come into contact with what Eliade calls a “paradigmatic model” – that is, with absolute truth and goodness, toward which they will want to strive and ultimately imitate:

 The myth relates a sacred history, that is, a primordial event that took place at the beginning of time, ab initio...
 Once told, that is, revealed, the myth becomes apodictic truth; it establishes a truth that is absolute.

-- They strengthen the participant by putting them into contact with the sacred moment of origin (and through this, the transcendent reality itself).
+- They strengthen the participants by putting them into contact with the sacred moment of origin (and through this, the transcendent reality itself).

-- They present a paradigmatic model or action and virtue which is felt to be absolute truth.
+- They present a paradigmatic model for action and virtue, which is felt to be absolute truth.